-If a variation on Theresa May’s withdrawal agreement goes through, then there’ll likely be a two-year implementation period until 31 December 2020.
+If a variation on the current withdrawal agreement goes through, then there’ll likely be a one-year implementation period until 31 December 2020.
 You’ll be able to move freely during this time without a visa, same as now.
 Plus, anyone settled before the final date will have their rights guaranteed for five more years.
 After this period, you can apply for permanent residency.
 Find out more in our detailed article.

 Get in touch with a trusted emigration lawyer today – they’ll help you move no matter what happens with Brexit.

-Buying a home in Spain if there is no Brexit deal
+Buying a home in Spain after Brexit, or if there is no Brexit deal

-If there’s no deal, you can still buy your dream home here in Spain.
+You can still buy your dream home here in Spain after Brexit.
 You don’t need any extra documents to buy a house here as a non-EU citizen.
 All you need to do is to apply for the correct visa once you’ve bought – and, with the right lawyer, this is a smooth and painless process.